fastrgv/Reliquarium/README.md

 * Discontiued OSX development.
 This makes the package much smaller to deliver.
 * Added an autosave function to t4, t5, t6 to restore the previous configuration at startup.
 It also gives developer a better chance to debug after an abort is reported.
-* All puzzles now begin by showing the goal configuration, until the user presses the equal-key.
+* All puzzles now begin by showing the goal configuration, until the user presses the z-key.

 ### See older revision history at end of file